kubecost/docs/network-costs-configuration.md

 For traffic routed to addresses outside of your cluster but inside your VPC, Kubecost supports the ability to directly classify network traffic to a particular IP address or CIDR block.
 This feature can be configured in [_values.yaml_](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.101/cost-analyzer/values.yaml#L669-L707) under `networkCosts.config`.
 Classifications are defined as follows:

-> Note that as of Kubecost 1.101, LoadBalancers that proxy traffic to the Internet (ingresses and gateways) can be specifically classified.
+> **Note**: As of Kubecost 1.101, LoadBalancers that proxy traffic to the Internet (ingresses and gateways) can be specifically classified.

 * In-zone: A list of destination addresses/ranges that will be classified as an in-zone traffic, which is free for most providers.
 * In-region: A list of addresses/ranges that will be classified as the same region between source and destinations but different zones.